ruscur/linux/Documentation/x86/boot.rst

   The payload may be compressed.
 The format of both the compressed and uncompressed data should be determined using the standard magic numbers.
-The currently supported compression formats are gzip (magic numbers 1F 8B or 1F 9E), bzip2 (magic number 42 5A), LZMA (magic number 5D 00), XZ (magic number FD 37), LZ4 (magic number 02 21) and ZSTD (magic number 28 B5).
+The currently supported compression formats are gzip (magic numbers 1F 8B or 1F 9E), LZMA (magic number 5D 00), XZ (magic number FD 37), LZ4 (magic number 02 21) and ZSTD (magic number 28 B5).
+  Formerly supported was bzip2 (magic number 42 5A).
 The uncompressed payload is currently always ELF (magic number 7F 45 4C 46).

 ============	==============
 Field name:	payload_length